rihanrazik/DataScience_SQL_Project/README.md

 **1. Profile the data by finding the total number of records for each of the tables below:**

 i.
 Attribute table =10000

 	SELECT count(*) FROM attribute;

 ii.
 Business table = 10000

 	SELECT count(*) FROM business;

 iii.
 Category table = 10000

 	SELECT count(*) FROM category;

 iv.
 Checkin table = 1000

 	SELECT count(*) FROM checkin;

 -------------------------------------------------------------
 **2. Are there any columns with null values in the Users table?
 Indicate "yes," or "no."**

-	Answer: no.
+Answer: No.

-	**
-	SQL code used to arrive at answer:**
+**SQL code used to arrive at answer:**

 	SELECT
  	   CASE
  	       WHEN COUNT(*) > 0 THEN 'yes,'
 	        ELSE 'no.'
 	    END AS any_null_values
 	FROM
 	    User
 	WHERE
   	  id IS NULL OR
 	    name IS NULL OR
 	    review_count IS NULL OR
  	   yelping_since IS NULL OR
  	   useful is NULL or
  	   funny is NULL or
  	   cool is NULL or
  	   fans is NULL or
  	   average_stars is NULL or
  	   compliment_hot is NULL or
  	   compliment_more is NULL or
  	   compliment_profile is NULL or
  	   compliment_cute is NULL or
 	   compliment_list is NULL or
 	   compliment_note is NULL or
   	   compliment_plain is NULL or
   	   compliment_cool is NULL or
   	   compliment_funny  is NULL or
   	   compliment_writer is NULL or
   	   compliment_photos  is NULL;

 --------------------------------------------
 **3. For each table and column listed below, display the smallest (minimum), largest (maximum), and average (mean) value for the following fields:**

 i.
 Table: Review, Column: Stars

 min:1		max:5		avg:3.7082

 	SELECT min(stars), max(stars), avg(stars)
 	FROM review;

 ii.
 Table: Business, Column: Stars

 min:1.0		max:5.0		avg:3.7082

 	SELECT min(stars), max(stars), avg(stars)
 	FROM business;

 iii.
 Table: Tip, Column: Likes

 min:0		max:2		avg:0.0144

 	SELECT min(likes), max(likes), avg(likes)
 	FROM tip;

 iv.
 Table: Checkin, Column: Count

 min:1		max:53		avg:1.9414

 	SELECT min(count), max(count), avg(count)
 	FROM checkin;

 v.
 Table: User, Column: Review_count

 min:0		max:2000	avg:24.2995

 	SELECT min(Review_count), max(Review_count), avg(Review_count)
 	FROM user;

 -------------------------------------------------
 **5. List the cities with the most reviews in descending order:**

 SQL code used to arrive at answer:

 	SELECT city, count(Review_count) as Number_of_Reviews
 	FROM business
 	GROUP BY city
 	ORDER BY Number_of_Reviews DESC;

 Copy and Paste the Result Below:

  ![image](https://github.com/rihanrazik/SQL_Project/assets/158120553/83cd41f9-3d99-4795-aa90-914c61ff06fc)